Students from universities that do not have an Erasmus+ agreement with University College Cork can also apply as Fee-Paying EU students.

 Book of Modules for Visiting Students

-Click on the following link to view the Book of Modules for Visiting Students 2016/2017 academic year
+Click on the following link to view the Book of Modules for Visiting Students

 Please note that modules may be altered, cancelled, replaced, augmented or otherwise amended at any time.
 Though every effort wll be made to ensure that students will be admitted to their preferred module choices, the UCC International Office cannot guarantee admission to any particular module.

 Certificates and Diplomas Available to Visiting Students